PM Modi Holds Roadshow as BJP National Executive Begins in Delhi - ExBulletin

 PM Modi Holds Roadshow as BJP National Executive Begins in Delhi

-NEW DELHI: Jubilant BJP workers and supporters lined up near roads in central Delhi to greet Prime Minister Narendra Modi as he toured the nation’s capital ahead of the saffron party’s two-day national executive meeting which took place started on Monday.
+Cheerful BJP workers and supporters lined the roads to greet Prime Minister Narendra Modi during his roadshow in New Delhi as the party’s two-day national executive kicked off in Delhi on Monday.

 |